-In addition, management utilized this shelf registration statement to raise additional equity capital by completing a registered direct offering of 2,400,000 shares of the Company's common stock for aggregate gross proceeds of \$15 million (\$13.7 million approximate net proceeds to the Company) at a per share offering price of \$6.25.
-The offering closed on July 22, 2009.
-Approximately \$13.1 million remains available under the Company's shelf registration statement as of December 31, 2010.
+In a transaction which closed July 22, 2009, the Company completed a registered direct offering of 2,400,000 shares of common stock for aggregate gross proceeds of \$15 million (\$13.7 million net proceeds to the Company).

-On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF") with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, prior to May 7, 2012 subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and other contractual and regulatory requirements.
+On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF") with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, prior to May 25, 2012 subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and other contractual and regulatory requirements.
 There is no assurance that the Company will satisfy all the various conditions for individual sales enabling it to use all of the CEFF.
 In connection with this CEFF, the Company issued a 5 year warrant, exercisable as of November 7, 2009, to Kingsbridge to purchase up to 200,000 shares of the Company's common stock at an exercise price of \$11.35 per share with a Black Scholes Fair Value of \$678.
-The issuance of this warrant was deemed to be a cost of the offering.

 Under the CEFF, during 2009, the Company sold 1,824,941 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.24, for gross proceeds of approximately \$16.9 million and during 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
 A proportionate share of the CEFF originating expense was allocated to each of these sales from deferred offering costs.
 Net of expenses, proceeds from these sales were approximately \$16.8 million in 2009 and \$3.727 million in 2010.
-As of December 31, 2010, there were 1,095,315 shares of common stock remaining available for sale under the CEFF for a maximum of approximately \$24.4 million, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
+As of December 31, 2010, there were 1,095,315 shares of common stock remaining available for sale under the CEFF for a maximum of approximately \$24.5 million, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
 As of December 31, 2010, legal, accounting, and other costs associated with this agreement approximating \$62 have been deferred and will be charged to equity as a reduction of proceeds from the CEFF or operations should management decide to abandon the CEFF.

 In May 2010, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$75 million.
 The registration statement was declared effective by the SEC on June 1, 2010.
 On June 30, 2010, the Company entered into an underwriting agreement, relating to the public offering of 2,200,000 shares of the Company's common stock, at a price to the public of \$7.50 per share less underwriting discounts and commissions.
 The common stock was offered and sold pursuant to the Company's Prospectus dated June 1, 2010 and the Company's Prospectus Supplement filed with the SEC on June 30, 2010, in connection with a takedown from the Company's effective shelf registration statement.
 The gross proceeds to the Company from the sale of the common stock totaled \$16.5 million.
 After deducting the underwriters' discounts and commissions and other offering expenses payable by the Company, net proceeds were approximately \$15.2 million.
 This offering closed on July 6, 2010.
-Approximately \$58.5 million remains available under the Company's 2010 shelf registration statement as of December 31, 2010.
+Approximately \$58.5 million remained available under the Company's 2010 shelf registration statement as of December 31, 2010.